 Glenwood to Baker's Rock: We float these 3 miles of river is too low for the upper float.
 Normal float time is 2-3 hours.

-Black Springs to Arrowhead: is approximately 15 miles in length and can only be floated when the river is above 7.5 feet.
-We allow only kayaks on this part of the river due to the twist and bends along with tree dams and downed trees from the river banks.
+Black Springs to Arrowhead: This float is about 15 miles in length and can only be floated when the river is above 7.5 feet.
+We allow only kayaks on this part of the river due to the twist and bends.
 It's a beautiful float with no traffic and excellent small mouth bass fishing.
-This is considered to be two floats so we have to charge a little more just due to the drive time.
-NOTE: We do not mix or intermix our tubes with canoes or kayaks on any of our float trips.